 Causes of Snow Mold

-The fungi causes the mold, but there are environmental triggers that can jump-start the problem.
+The fungal pathogen causes the mold, but there are environmental triggers that can jump-start the problem.
 A covering of snow allows the two types of snow mold to develop.
 Especially damaging is an early snow that accumulates before the ground freezes.
 The warm soil melts the lower level of snow, while the unmelted snow holds moisture near the surface, creating a prime breeding ground.

 Anything trapped under the snow can contribute to the problem.
 That includes leaves, garden debris and even long blades of grass that become matted down.
 A thick layer of thatch (or dead grass and debris that accumulates on the surface of the soil that keeps the soil from drying out) on the lawn can also help the two types of snow mold develop.

-Many gardeners fertilize their lawns in the fall, which in most cases is a good idea.
+Many gardeners fertilize their lawns in the fall, which in some cases is a good idea.
 However, when the fertilizer is applied too close to the first snowfall, the lawn is green and growing when it should be going dormant, which can lead to snow mold.

 Dealing With Snow Mold